-- (14) An Employee who wishes to contribute any part of their Remuneration to a Qualifying Scheme shall inform their Employer in writing, and the Employer shall be permitted to deduct the agreed amount from the Employee's Remuneration to pay to the Qualifying Scheme on behalf of the Employee. - (15) Subject to Article 66(6), the risk in respect of any amounts paid by an Employer on behalf of an Employee to a Qualifying Scheme shall be that of the Employee. - (16) An Employee shall not have any recourse, claim or action against an Employer in respect of its choice of Qualifying Scheme to pay Core Benefits to, provided that the Qualifying Scheme continues to hold a Certificate of Compliance. - (17) An Employer who contravenes Articles 66(7), (8), (10), (11) and (13) is liable to a fine as set out in Schedule 2.
-Subject to Article 66(11) and (12), an Employer shall be in contravention of Article 66(7) if Core Benefits in respect of any monthly period is not paid the Employer by the twenty first (21st) day of the next calendar month to a Qualifying Scheme on behalf of an Employee. - (18) The provisions of this Article 66 shall not derogate from an Employee's right to approach the Court in respect of enforcing any right, remedy, claim or action it may have against an Employer for non-payment of any Gratuity Payment or Core Benefits.
+- (14) An Employee who wishes to contribute any part of their Remuneration to a Qualifying Scheme shall inform their Employer in writing, and the Employer shall be permitted to deduct the agreed amount from the Employee's Remuneration to pay to the Qualifying Scheme on behalf of the Employee. - (15) Subject to Article 66(6), the risk in respect of any amounts paid by an Employer on behalf of an Employee to a Qualifying Scheme shall be that of the Employee. - (16) An Employee shall not have any recourse, claim or action against an Employer in respect of its choice of Qualifying Scheme to pay Core Benefits to, provided that the Qualifying Scheme continues to hold a Certificate of Compliance. - (17) An Employer who contravenes Articles 66(7), (8), (10), (11), (13) or (18) is liable to a fine as set out in Schedule 2.
+Subject to Article 66(11), (12) and (18), an Employer shall be in contravention of Article 66(7) if Core Benefits in respect of any monthly period are not paid by the Employer by the twenty first (21st) day of the next calendar month to a Qualifying Scheme on behalf of an Employee. - (18) If, as a result of an Employer or an Employee being a Sanctioned Person, a Qualifying Scheme or its trustee or administrator, is unable to receive or administer Core Benefits payable by an Employer to the Qualifying Scheme on behalf of an Employee, the provisions of Article 66(1) to (5) shall apply (both inclusive) to the Employer for the relevant period, as if a Qualifying Scheme Commencement Date has not yet occurred, until the earlier of: - (a) the Employer or Employee, whichever is applicable, is not a Sanctioned Person; or whereupon the Employer shall transfer any accrued Gratuity Payment to a Qualifying Scheme, or to the Employee, as the case may be, within the applicable time periods required under Article 66(17) or Article 19(1)(b).